OmkarMalusare/Illumio-Coding-Test/README.md

 # Illumio-Coding-Test
 Illumio Coding Assignment 2017-­‐2018, PCE team (Avenger)

 It took me about 90 mins to come up with this implementation.
-Due to time limitation, I could not cover every implementation mentioned in the problem.
+It was indeed a challenging but interesting problem.
 I have addressed the following input rules:

 1) direction – either “inbound” or “outbound”